KQM-git/TCL/docs/general-mechanics/miscellaneous-entries.md

 * Holding down sprint in specific cases produces a [Strange Effect](../evidence/general-mechanics/miscellaneous-entries.md#a-strange-visual-effect-that-only-shows-up-when-holding-sprint).

+## Some enemies don't count as combat

+Small Armored Crabs on land can be aggro'd by the player without it counting as combat.
+Land Blubberbeasts can't be aggro'd at all

 ## 100K Tickets Event Hall of Fame

 The winning "TC" entries of our **KQM 100K Event**, as well as some of our Scholars personal favourites.